yksun/TAMP/README.md

 <a id="overview"></a>
 ## Overview

 Genome assemblers often produce different results from the same long-read dataset.
-One assembler may recover longer contigs, another may preserve more complete chromosome ends, and another may recover better consensus in repeat-rich regions.
-TAMP was built to make these comparisons systematic and reproducible.
+One assembler may recover longer contigs, another may preserve more complete chromosome ends, and another may provide a better balance of completeness, contiguity, and redundancy.
+TACO was built to make these comparisons systematic, interpretable, and reproducible.

-The pipeline runs several assemblers, normalizes their outputs, measures assembly quality, detects telomeric contigs, and combines the results into a unified comparison table.
-It then supports a final merge step that preserves telomere-to-telomere contigs and reduces redundancy among the remaining contigs.

-TAMP is especially useful when the goal is not only to maximize contiguity, but also to recover biologically meaningful chromosome-end structure.
+Rather than focusing only on recovering strict telomere-to-telomere (T2T) contigs, TACO is designed as a multi-assembler decision and refinement workflow.
+It runs several assemblers, normalizes their outputs, summarizes assembly quality metrics, detects telomere-supported contigs, and builds a unified comparison table so users can decide which assembler performs best for their dataset.

+TACO then refines the selected backbone assembly by prioritizing protected telomere-supported contigs, including strict T2T contigs when present, while reducing redundant non-telomeric sequence.
+This makes the pipeline useful both for assembler comparison and for improving chromosome-end representation in the final assembly.

 <a id="features"></a>
 ## Features

-- Run multiple assemblers from one workflow.
+- Run multiple long-read assemblers from one workflow.
-- Standardize output FASTA files for direct comparison.
+- Standardize assembly outputs for direct comparison across assemblers.
-- Detect telomeric contigs and summarize telomere support.
-- Evaluate assemblies with QUAST and BUSCO.
+- Benchmark assemblies with QUAST, BUSCO, and telomere-support summaries.
-- Build a unified `assembly_info.csv` table before final merging.
+- Build a unified `assembly_info.csv` table to support assembler selection.
+- Separate strict T2T contigs from single-end telomeric contigs.
-- Preserve T2T contigs during final merge.
+- Preserve protected telomere-supported contigs during final backbone refinement.
+- Reduce redundant non-telomeric contigs while retaining chromosome-end support.
-- Generate machine-readable benchmark logs for reproducibility.
+- Generate machine-readable benchmark logs and software version records for reproducibility.
-- Record software versions and step-by-step logs for each run.

 <a id="workflow"></a>
 ## Workflow

-TAMP follows this high-level order:
+TACO follows this high-level order:

-1. Run one or more assemblers.
+1. Run one or more assemblers on the same long-read dataset.
-2. Normalize assembly outputs and contig names.
+2. Normalize assembly outputs and contig names for comparison.
-3. Detect telomeric contigs for each assembly.
+3. Detect telomere-supported contigs for each assembly.
 4. Evaluate assemblies with QUAST and BUSCO.
-5. Build a combined summary table across assemblies.
+5. Build a combined summary table across assemblies to support assembler choice.
-6. Select a preferred assembly for the final merge.
+6. Select a preferred backbone assembly based on the comparison results.
-7. Preserve T2T contigs and merge non-T2T contigs.
+7. Build a telomere-supported contig pool from all assemblies.
+8. Refine the selected backbone by replacing redundant backbone contigs with protected telomere-supported contigs.
-8. Run final telomere checks, final BUSCO/QUAST, and summary reporting.
+9. Run final telomere checks, final BUSCO/QUAST, and summary reporting.

-A schematic workflow figure can be added in `docs/` and linked here when ready.
+A schematic workflow figure should emphasize three concepts: multi-assembler benchmarking, telomere-supported contig classification, and backbone refinement by protected contig replacement.
+Place the updated TACO figure in `docs/taco-workflow.png` or `docs/taco-icon.png` and link it here when ready.

 <a id="installation"></a>
 ## Installation

-TAMP uses a primary Conda or Micromamba environment for most tools.
+TACO uses a primary Conda or Micromamba environment for most tools.
 At present, **Redundans is installed manually** because of dependency conflicts with the modern Conda stack used by other tools. **Canu may also be installed manually** if your local package resolution selects an unstable development build or if your environment has persistent solver conflicts.

 <a id="conda-environment"></a>
 ### Conda Environment